lbourdois/lbourdois.github.io/_pages/en/projets.md

       { label: 'Word embedding illustration', emoji: '📏', pro: false, details: { title: 'Word embedding illustration', body: ['Illustration of word embedding and one of its applications: Google\'s word2vec.
 Helps understand crucial NLP concepts such as self-supervised learning and embedding models widely used for document retrieval and search engines.
 This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-word2vec/">blog post</a>.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/word_embedding/' }] } }
     ],
     12:[
-      { label: 'RNN, LSTM, GRU and ELMo illustration', emoji: '➿', pro: false, details: { title: 'RNN, LSTM, GRU and ELMo', body: ['Illustration of recurrent neural networks, Long Short-Term Memory, Gated Recurrent Units and ELMo.
+      { label: 'RNN, LSTM, GRU and ELMo illustration', emoji: '➿', pro: false, details: { title: 'RNN, LSTM, GRU and ELMo', body: ['Illustration of Recurrent Neural Networks, Long Short-Term Memory, Gated Recurrent Units and ELMo.
 These techniques were used before the advent of transformers.
 Reviewing them is crucial to master concepts still used in architectures like SSMs.
-Note: the ELMo section is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-bert/">blog post</a>.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/RNN-LSTM-GRU-ELMO/' }] } }, { label: 'Seq2Seq and the attention mechanism', emoji: '🎯', pro: false, details: { title: 'Seq2Seq and the attention mechanism', body: ['Illustration of the sequence-to-sequence principle and the attention mechanism of Cho et al. (2014).
+Note: the ELMo section is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-bert/">blog post</a>.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/RNN-LSTM-GRU-ELMO/' }] } }, { label: 'Seq2Seq and the attention mechanism', emoji: '🎯', pro: false, details: { title: 'Seq2Seq and the attention mechanism', body: ['Illustration of the sequence-to-sequence principle and the attention mechanism of CHO et al. (2014).
 A must-read to understand the attention mechanism that transformers parallelize.
-This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/">blog post</a>.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/Seq2seq-et-attention/' }] } }, { label: 'The Transformer illustrated', emoji: '🤖', pro: false, details: { title: 'The Transformer illustrated', body: ['Illustration of the Transformer model by Vaswani et al. (2017).
+This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/">blog post</a>.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/Seq2seq-et-attention/' }] } }, { label: 'The Transformer illustrated', emoji: '🤖', pro: false, details: { title: 'The Transformer illustrated', body: ['Illustration of the Transformer model by VASWANI et al. (2017).
 This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-transformer/">blog post</a>, with occasional additions.
-An essential read when getting started with NLP.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/Transformer/' }] } }, { label: 'BERT illustrated', emoji: '🧸', pro: false, details: { title: 'BERT illustrated', body: ['Illustration of the BERT model by Devlin et al. (2018) and its French derivatives: CamemBERT and FlauBERT.
+An essential read when getting started with NLP.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/Transformer/' }] } }, { label: 'BERT illustrated', emoji: '🧸', pro: false, details: { title: 'BERT illustrated', body: ['Illustration of the BERT model by DEVLIN et al. (2018) and its French derivatives: CamemBERT and FlauBERT.
 This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-bert/">blog post</a>, with additions.
-An essential read to understand encoder-type architectures.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/BERT/' }] } }, { label: 'GPT-2 illustrated', emoji: '💬', pro: false, details: { title: 'GPT-2 illustrated', body: ['Illustration of the GPT-2 model by Radford et al. (2019).
+An essential read to understand encoder-type architectures.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/BERT/' }] } }, { label: 'GPT-2 illustrated', emoji: '💬', pro: false, details: { title: 'GPT-2 illustrated', body: ['Illustration of the GPT-2 model by RADFORD et al. (2019).
 This is a translation of Jay ALAMMAR\'s <a href="https://jalammar.github.io/illustrated-gpt2/">blog post</a>, with additions.
 An essential read to understand decoder-type architectures.'], links: [{ label: 'Read the article', url: 'https://lbourdois.github.io/blog/nlp/GPT2/' }] } }
     ]
   },
   2020: {